plexescor/HPR/README.md

 Overall last-level miss rate:      ~0.0%
 ```

-The 2.6% L1 data miss rate is entirely inside Slint's font rendering pipeline: fontconfig querying, FreeType hinting, and parley text shaping.
-Nothing in HPR's own code shows up.
+The 2.6% L1 data miss rate is entirely inside Slint's font rendering pipeline: fontconfig resolution, FreeType hinting, parley text shaping.
+Not a single HPR code path appears in the profile.

 </details>

 <details>
-<summary><strong>Callgrind (60 seconds)</strong></summary>
+<summary><strong>Callgrind (60 second sample)</strong></summary>

-Out of 4.46 billion total instructions executed, HPR's own C++ backend did not appear in the top 15 functions by instruction count.
-Everything in the top 15 was Slint, FreeType, fontconfig, or parley doing text rendering work.
-The background threads do their work and go to sleep.
-The main thread keeps the UI alive.
-That is how it is supposed to work.
+4.46 billion instructions executed over 60 seconds.
+HPR's own C++ backend did not appear in the top 15 hottest functions by instruction count.
+Everything in that list was Slint, FreeType, fontconfig, or parley doing text work.
+Background threads poll and sleep.
+The main thread runs the event loop.
+That is the design working correctly.

 </details>

-CPU usage is 1-3% on modern hardware during normal use.
-Startup is instant.
+**CPU usage during normal operation: 1 to 3% on modern hardware.
+Startup time: instant.**

 ---